Saving Tomato Seeds for Next Year’s Garden – the Paper Towel Method

 In my previous post, I talked a bit about the slimy bit that surrounds the seeds of the tomatoes.
 Scientifically, this gel contains a growth inhibitor which prevents the seed from sprouting while still inside the tomato.
 The fermentation process purports to remove the gel sac and therefore the growth inhibitor, giving you higher germination rates.

 No doubt you’ve seen the Insta and YouTube videos where people are just saving seeds in a plain old paper towel – but does it work?
 Will the tomatoes sprout the following spring?
 I (and a number of others) have tested this- and the results are in.
-Fermentation of your tomato seeds does not improve germination rates, and I’ve grown super healthy plants from the paper towel method, so choose the method whichever works best for you.
+While fermentation of your tomato seeds may improve germination rates, I’ve grown consistently super-healthy plants from the paper towel method, so choose whichever method works best for you.

 Choosing the Tomato